xtvu2207/find_keyword_xtvu/README.md

 - `lang_OCR_tesseract`: Language code used by Tesseract OCR to identify the language of the text to be extracted from images.
 You can specify other language codes supported by Tesseract depending on the language of the text in the images.
 For a complete list of supported languages and their codes, you can consult the [official Tesseract documentation](https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc#languages). (default value: `fra`)
 - `input_path`: Path to the folder containing the files to be processed.
 - `output_path`: Path to the folder where the results will be saved.
-- `cache_folder_path`: Path to the location where the JSON file will be created to store the cache of processed documents.
-This cache file significantly reduces the processing time when the same document is processed multiple times in future runs.
-If this parameter is not provided or if the path is invalid, the function will not save any cache, and the processing time will be longer as it will need to reprocess the document each time.
 - `cache_folder_path`: Path to the folder containing the JSON cache files that will be created for each subfolder.
 This directory will store the cache files for processed documents, significantly reducing processing time when the same documents are processed multiple times in future runs.
 If this parameter is not provided or if the path is invalid, the function will not save any cache, and the processing time will be longer.
 ## Outputs